The Age of Data Governance for Patient Matching is Over

 Problem: Frequently changing demographic data

-Solution: CARBON keeps a historical record of demographic data and receives 60 million monthly updates.
-This means that past names and current names, past addresses and current addresses, past genders and current genders, etc., are all stored in CARBON and are all used to match patient records together.
+Solution: Our reference database contains a 30-year history of demographic data for each identity and receives 60 million monthly data updates.
+This means that past names and current names, past addresses and current addresses, past genders and current genders, etc., are all stored in our reference database, and are all used to help match patient records together.

 Problem: A lack of enough demographic data points in a record

-Solution: One of the most powerful aspects of the Verato referential matching engine is the ability to match records together even if they have very sparse data.
-This is because CARBON contains data about every adult in the US—therefore, Verato can know from very limited data that a patient record could only possibly refer to one person.
-For example, even if a patient record only has a last name, a birthdate, and a street address, Verato could examine every identity in CARBON to know that those three attributes could only refer to one person in the US.
-This also allows Verato to match a patient record with just those three attributes to a patient record with three entirely different identifying attributes (such as first name, SSN, and zip code).
+Solution: One of the most powerful aspects of the our Referential Matching technology is the ability to match records together even if they have very sparse data.
+Referential Matching technology can know from very limited data that a patient record could only possibly refer to one person in the US.
+For example, even if a patient record only has a name and a birthdate, Verato’s Referential Matching technology can compare this data to Verato’s reference database to ensure that only one person in the US has ever had this name and birthdate combination—meaning the patient record must belong to that person.

 Problem: The entry of default and null values in key identifying fields

-Solution: For the same reasons described in the previous paragraph, Verato can match patient records together even if they have default or null values in them.
+Solution: For the same reasons described in the previous paragraph about matching records with sparse demographic data, Verato can match patient records together even if they have default or null values in them.